 Control of cell differentiation during mouse embryogenesis and stem cell development

-The research will provide insights into how progenitor cells for fetal tissues may be maintained and determine the conditions that facilitate differentiation into germ layer derivatives.
+The research will provide insights into how progenitor cells for embryonic tissues may be specified and determine the conditions that promote differentiation into germ layer derivatives.
 The outcome will inform us on the molecular and signalling activities that control the first step of differentiation of multi-potent embryonic cells and stem cells to functionally competent cells.

 The knowledge of how to maintain, expand and differentiate stem cells is essential for the realization of clinical cell-based therapy for the replacement and repair of diseased tissues.
 Cells of the early embryo are capable of generating many cell types, hence are regarded as pluripotent cells.
 As the embryo develops, there is a progressive restriction of the ability of the cells to do so.
 Cells in more advanced embryos will give rise to an increasingly limited set of cell types.
 We are documenting the genome-wide transcriptome (expression profiles) of the cell population at all definable positions in the embryo, which will enable the tracking of the essential activity of the gene regulatory network and signalling pathways driving cell fate choices and lineage progression during gastrulation.
 The network and pathway function will be verified by tracking lineage differentiation in genetically modified embryos.